RISCfuture/SwiftNASR/README.md

 Instead, enums and other types with small domains are preferred.
-This obviously has maintainability implications -- namely, as the upstream data changes, SwiftNASR is more likely to generate parsing errors, and require more developer work to maintain future compatibility -- but it also results in a library thats more in harmony with the design goals of the Swift language itself (type safety, compile-time checks, etc.).
+This obviously has maintainability implications -- namely, as the upstream data changes, SwiftNASR is more likely to generate parsing errors, and require more developer work to maintain future compatibility -- but it also results in a library that's more in harmony with the design goals of the Swift language itself (type safety, compile-time checks, etc.).

 ### What records can I parse with this?